finlabsuk/open-banking-connector/docs/interface/README.md

                 .Submit();
 ```

-This inteface style is the facade that user code will use.
+This interface style is the facade that user code will use.